 Additional details about how Nebraska handles negligence claims are listed in the following chart.
 See FindLaw's Negligence section for more articles.

 |Contributory Negligence-Limit to Plaintiff's Recovery||Plaintiff's award diminishes proportionally with negligence, but negligence equal to or greater than defendant's is a total bar. (§25-21, 185.09)|

 Note: State laws are subject to change at any time (sometimes without notice) through the enactment of newly signed legislation, decisions from higher courts, and other means.
 While we strive to ensure the accuracy of these pages, you may also want to contact a Nebraska personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 Nebraska Negligence Law: Related Resources

 If you've been injured or had property damaged and it appears as though someone else was at fault, you may be entitled to compensation under Nebraska negligence laws.
 However, there are many factors at play as well as important deadlines that could prevent you from any recovery.
 That's why it's important to speak with a Nebraska personal injury lawyer as soon as possible.
-Fortunately, you can receive a free review of your case to help you decide your next move.

 Contact a qualified attorney.